John Grabow

-John William Grabow, nicknamed "Grabes" (born November 4, 1978) is an American former professional baseball left-handed reliever.
-He played for the Pittsburgh Pirates and Chicago Cubs of the Major League Baseball (MLB).
+John William Grabow, nicknamed "Grabes" (born November 4, 1978) is an American former professional baseball left-handed relief pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Chicago Cubs from 2003 to 2011.

 In his MLB career, he held opposing batters to a .218 batting average and a .293 slugging percentage when there were runners in scoring position.
 He made 340 appearances between 2004 and 2008, which ranks him fourth in the majors and first among left-handed relievers in the National League for that period.

 In nine years in the MLB he played in 506 games and had a 24–19 record, using a fastball, slider, and change up.

 Early and personal life

 Grabow grew up in Arcadia, California, and was a Dodgers fan, playing first base.
 Grabow is Jewish, as is his mother, and his Lebanese-Jewish maternal grandmother had the surname Mizrachi and immigrated from Beirut, Lebanon.
 There were 13 Jewish players in the majors in 2008, including Kevin Youkilis, Ryan Braun, Jason Marquis, and Ian Kinsler.
 Grabow was one of three Jewish ballplayers on the Team USA 2009 World Baseball Classic team, joining Braun and Youkilis.
 His 448 career games pitched through 2010 placed him 3rd on the all-time list for Jewish major league pitchers, three games behind Ken Holtzman.

 Grabow married Kindra Townsend Grabow in 2016.